xescape/popnetd3-front/bin/tutorial.md

   7. Select Chromosome: Select a chromosome by number.
 Behaves similarly to clicking on a chromosome in the network view.
   8. Select Edge Cutoff: Edges with similarity value below the selected cutoff will not be displayed.

+**Clustering Metrics**

+Number of Clusters: The clustering should be stable across a range of I values.

+Efficiency: The clustering should have high efficiency.

+Inter/Intra-Cluster Distance: The clustering should have a high inter-cluster distance and low intra-cluster distance.
+However, most parameters will result in a trade off between these two metrics.
+You should prioritize inter-cluster distance if separation is more important, and intra-cluster distance if similarity is more important.

+The default parameters, 4 and 1.5, give the best result in most test cases.
+However, it can make sense to increase the values to yield a finer clustering, or to do the opposite.